Many paralegals work for law offices, corporate teams, or government agencies that specialize in the field of real estate/property law.

 4. Get specialized certification as a real estate paralegal and start your career.

 NALA offers two advanced certifications for specific areas of real estate law.

 Both of these are self-study courses that expire after one year.

-MTI College has an online ABA-approved Paralegal Studies program that offer flexibility for California students become a certified paralegal.
+Campus, formerly known as MTI College, has an online ABA-approved Paralegal Studies program that offer flexibility for California students become a certified paralegal.

-Our Paralegal Studies program is a fully online paralegal training program currently open for California residents.
-Our fully Online Paralegal Studies program for California residents helps students become a fully certified paralegal in about 48 weeks.
+Our Paralegal Studies program is a fully online paralegal training program currently open for enrollment.
+Our fully Online Paralegal Studies program helps students become a fully certified paralegal in about 48 weeks.
 All coursework is completed online.

-The Paralegal Studies program at MTI College is, meaning your training and curriculum will be top-notch.
-MTI College is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC).
+The Paralegal Studies program at Campus offers top-notch training and curriculum.
+Campus is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 If you have any questions about our Paralegal Studies programs, feel free to reach out our team via our Contact page or call (916) 339-1500.